MyBoringFacts/MyBoringFacts/README.md

 ---

-### 🧠 What I Do
+What I Do

-- Design and deploy **end-to-end AI solutions** using PyTorch, HuggingFace, and AWS
-- Build and experiment with **Retrieval-Augmented Generation (RAG)**, **face search**, and **document understanding**
-- Automate workflows and pipelines where humans get bored and machines don’t
-- Adapt quickly across domains — using AI as both a coding partner and an amplifier of creativity
+Develop and deploy end-to-end machine learning and AI systems using PyTorch, Hugging Face, and AWS Design and implement RAG pipelines, face recognition systems, and intelligent document processing solutions Build and optimize data and model pipelines for scalability, automation, and real-world deployment Experiment across domains — leveraging AI as a co-creator to accelerate development and innovation

 ---